 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base issues that affect air quality, water quality, access to transportation, economic vitality, and quality of life.
 A key aspect is to use land to meet economic, social and environmental needs.
 It will include a substantial number of aspects but in the context of planning this will be reflected in: Provide an array of types and uses of buildings to meet the needs of residents and businesses.
 Providing housing is a key aspect Providing land required for employment purposes.
 Protecting land for environmental purposes Promoting education, health and community services with associated land use requirements.
 Maximise the use of brownfield land for housing, business and commercial development.
 Prioritise the re-use of existing buildings.
+Promote good design.
 Historic Landscape Characterisation Historic England.
 North Warwickshire Landscape Character Assessment 2010 North Warwickshire Monitoring Reports Warwickshire Historic Landscape Characterisation Project 2010 Landscape Character Assessment 2010 Warwickshire Historic Farmstead Characterisation Project 2010 Historic Environment Assessment 2019 The Town & Country Planning (Brownfield Land Register) Regulations 2017 NPPF PPG Increasing Residential Density in Historic Environments 2018.
-Historic England North Warwickshire Monitoring Reports buildings, (brownfield land) and housing development at higher densities.
-Requires objectives to promote development that, where appropriate brownfield land is utilised as a priority.
-Balancing the needs of agriculture, recreation & access requirements, the need for alternative sources of energy, flood protection etc. Providing a framework within which to manage protection of existing habitats and creation of new ones, The need to safeguard and improve soil resources.
+Historic England North Warwickshire Monitoring Reports Balancing the needs of agriculture, recreation & access requirements, the need for alternative sources of energy, flood protection etc. Providing a framework within which to manage protection of existing habitats and creation of new ones, The need to safeguard and improve soil resources.
 Addressing contamination issues relating to previous land uses.
 Past development of brownfield sites means that currently there are limited stocks of vacant brownfield land.
 By implication, this means that there will be a loss of green field sites and agricultural land.
 Reinforcing the role of the town centres.